Xceptance/xlt-documentation/content/en/xlt/load-testing/Advanced/200-maven-builds.md

 </dependencies>
 ```

+{{% note title="Dependency scopes" %}}
+When adding **xlt** as a project dependency, you should always use the `provided` scope, which means XLT is provided at runtime by the container.
+This reduces the upload size when starting a load test, thus speeding up the process.
+{{% /note %}}

 For versions before XLT 5.0.x, Xceptance offers a public repository hosting all XLT releases, including their corresponding _POM_ files.
 To configure your test project to use the Xceptance repository, add the following code to your test project's `pom.xml`:

 ```xml